meilisearch/documentation/guides/advanced_guides/faceted_search.md

 To get the facets distribution, you have to specify a list of facets for which to retrieve the count of matching documents using the `facetsDistribution` attribute.

+The `facetsDistribution` parameter also introduces `exhaustiveFacetsCount` in the return object. `exhaustiveFacetsCount` is a boolean value that informs the user whether or not the facets distribution is matching the reality or if it is an approximation.
+The approximative facet count happens when there are too many documents in too many different facet values.
+In which case, MeiliSearch stops the distribution count to prevent considerably slowing down the request.

 #### Usage

 `facetsDistribution` is a query parameter added on a search request.
 It expects an array of strings.
 Each string is an attribute present in the `attributesForFiltering` list.